 Peacock & Binnington had a long term relationship with Massey Harris and in 1958 were appointed as North Lincolnshire distributors for the newly formed Massey Ferguson Company, which continues today.

 Allen Peacock decided to retire from active participation in the business in 1968, though he remained a director and Michael took over as MD.

 Developments of new depots continued to meet their growing customer base.
 The branch at Corringham was opened in 1987 and a parts depot at Hatfield in 1993.
 However, the Laceby depot was closed in 1989, followed by the Market Rasen depot a few years later, but their customers were looked after by other branches.
 P&B’s commitment to Yorkshire farmers was increased with the opening of a full sales and service branch at Selby in 2007 to replace the Hatfield depot.

-Derek Blow, a lifelong employee at Peacock& Binnington, started as an apprentice at Laceby, became Branch Manager at Louth and ultimately Managing Director, before retiring in 2011.
+Derek Blow, a lifelong employee at Peacock & Binnington, started as an apprentice at Laceby, became Branch Manager at Louth and ultimately Managing Director, before retiring in 2011.
 He was followed by the current MD, Graham Main, who took over in 2010, and is determined to maintain P&B’s sound engineering values and customer support to meet the demands of modern, large scale farming.

+In 2016 Michael’s eldest son Nicholas, (a director of the company since 1992) was appointed as Vice-Chairman and became the fourth generation member of the family to be involved in running the business.
 Michael Peacock continues as Chairman and is still actively involved in the company created by his grandfather over a century ago.